rvptech/Python-Reference-Docs/readme.md

 <mark>NOTE : Use whitespaces and indentation correctly</mark>

-- Python was created by Guido Van Rossum, 1991.
+- Python was created by Guido Van Rossum, 1991. (case sensitive language)

 - Python is a high level, interpreted, object oriented programming language known for its simplicity and readability.

 - Python is widely used for web development, data analysis and automation.

+- Everything in Python is an object.

 ### Indentation: